sampsyo/cs6120/content/syllabus.md

 Write answers to these two questions:
 (1) What is CS 6120 about?
 (2) Why do you want to take the course?
-Submit your responses as a one-page PDF to Adrian via Slack.
+Submit your responses as a one-page PDF to Adrian via Zulip.

 ## Discussion & the Time